John Merle Coulter: Memberships in scientific societies

+Coulter was elected to the American Academy of Arts and Sciences in 1898.
 In 1901, Coulter was the general secretary of the American Association for the Advancement of Science and in 1918 served as the Association's president.
 From 1897 to 1898, he was the president of the Botanical Society of America.
+He was also an elected member of both the United States National Academy of Sciences and the American Philosophical Society.

 Survival of the sinking of Republic

 In 1909, Coulter and his wife, along with their children Grace and Merle, survived the sinking of the White Star liner Republic in which six were killed.

 Later life

-While employed at the Boyce Thompson Institute, Coulter died from heart disease at his home in Yonkers, New York, on December 23, 1928 at the age of 77.
+While employed at the Boyce Thompson Institute, Coulter died from heart disease at his home in Yonkers, New York, on December 23, 1928, at the age of 77.

 Notable works

 John Merle Coulter's published works include: